dimitri/pgcopydb/docs/ref/pgcopydb_follow.rst

 -----------------------------------------

-To track progress and allow resuming of operations, pgcopydb uses a sentinel table on the source database.
+To track progress and allow resuming of operations, pgcopydb uses a sentinel table.
 The sentinel table consists of a single row with the following fields:

 ::